We Need to Move to the Cloud…Now What?

 As organizations begin their cloud journey, they need to be prepared upfront to determine exactly which workloads should be migrated, and how their choice of cloud provider could affect specific application needs or their preferred user experience.
 Make no mistake — not all clouds are created equal, and different cloud service providers are often optimized for different workloads.
 The stakes are also higher than ever to get it right from the start.
 By 2021, it’s been predicted that 50% of enterprises will unknowingly have some IaaS storage services, network segments, applications or APIs directly exposed to the public internet .

 Starting with a consultative assessment of your goals, business needs, and the specific workloads to be migrated ensures a proper understanding of your objectives and requirements.
 This is also a prime opportunity to cement broad-based internal support for your cloud migration strategy or make changes to that strategy if necessary.
 Skipping this step can increase the risk of finding yourself behind schedule — and potentially over budget — before you even land your first workload in the cloud.

 There are countless choices to be made throughout this process.
 Some are obvious, and some less so.
 There are bandwidth and connection selections, as well as choices around database requirements and management practices.
 There’s also a potential requirement for API or other code rewrites to accommodate the policies or choice of infrastructure your cloud provider is using.
 It’s important to determine this upfront, as an unplanned scripting rewrite in the middle of migration can add days or weeks to what is often an already compact schedule with little wiggle room.

-To learn how Flexential’s team of experts can enable a smooth migration to the cloud, visit our Cloud page.
+To learn how Flexential’s team of experts can enable a smooth and successful migration to the cloud, visit our Cloud migration services page.